LinkinEminem/ROS/README.md

 5. The "Virtual Joints" is ignored here.

-6. In "Planning Group" page,
+6. In "Planning Group" page, here we can reference the file in